 Current Executive Director Julie Drizin announced the winner Wednesday.
 Mark Fuerst, director of the Public Media Futures Forums, presented Siouxland General Manager Mark Munger with a $5,000 prize.

-The audience hears “contemporary, living stories of immigration to our community,” Munger said. “… They got to know that these supposed outsiders are here not only processing their food but curing their diseases and teaching them their own language.”
+An audience heard “contemporary, living stories of immigration to our community,” Munger said. “… They got to know that these supposed outsiders are here not only processing their food but curing their diseases and teaching them their own language.”

-The bimonthly live events regularly sell out.
+The episode was part of a series of bimonthly live storytelling events that regularly sell out.
 The station also shares the stories on air and online.

 Voters at the conference said they chose Siouxland Public Media because the station told stories of many different communities and “stepped way outside their comfort zone.”